SCSS style guide

 Responsive design

 Our UI should work well on mobile and desktop.
-To accomplish this we use CSS media queries.
-In general we should take a mobile first approach to media queries.
-This means writing CSS for mobile, then using min-width media queries to override styles on desktop.
-A exception to this rule is setting the display mode on child components.
-For example when hiding GlButton on mobile we don’t want to override the display mode set by our component CSS so we should use a max-width media query such as max-lg:gl-hidden.
+To accomplish this we use CSS container queries.
+In general we should take a mobile first approach to container queries.
+This means writing CSS for mobile, then using min-width container queries to override styles on desktop.
+An exception to this rule is setting the display mode on child components.
+For example when hiding GlButton on mobile we don’t want to override the display mode set by our component CSS so we should use a max-width container query.
+Our current Tailwind configuration does not support max-width container queries, so if such workaround is needed, you’d need to write some custom styles.

 Tailwind CSS classes